xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ What happens if there are no token swaps, burns, or yield contributions from YSL.IO AlphaVault and MetaVault assets during a daily cycle?
+## ◽️ What happens if there are no token swaps or burns during a daily cycle?

-- In the unlikely event that no swaps occur on Xenify, no users burn either vXEN or vUSDy, and the protocol does not receive any yields from the rehypothecation of YSL.IO AlphaVault and MetaVault assets, the daily XNF cycle distribution will not be carried out.
+- In the unlikely event that no swaps occur on Xenify, and no users burn either vXEN or vUSDy, the daily XNF cycle distribution will not be carried out.
 In this scenario, the XNF tokens scheduled for distribution during that cycle will simply not be minted.
 As a result, the total supply of XNF will decrease by the amount that was intended to be distributed in that cycle.

-- For instance, if the daily allocation for a cycle is set at 20,000 XNF, with half allocated for burning activities and the other half reserved for contributions from YSL.IO AlphaVault and MetaVault assets, as well as those who engage in swaps on Xenify, and if no swaps or burns occur during that cycle, the 20,000 XNF will not be minted or distributed.
+- For instance, if the daily allocation for a cycle is set at 20,000 XNF, and if no swaps or burns occur during that cycle, the 20,000 XNF will not be minted or distributed.
 Instead, the total supply of XNF will be reduced by 20,000 XNF at the conclusion of the cycle.

 <br>